squidfunk/mkdocs-material/docs/getting-started.md

     edit button will appear at the top of every article.
 This is the automatic behavior that MkDocs implements.
-See the [MkDocs documentation][15] on more guidance regarding the `edit_uri` attribute, which defines whether the edit button is show or not.
+See the [MkDocs documentation][15] on more guidance regarding the `edit_uri` attribute, which defines whether the edit button is shown or not.

   [15]: http://www.mkdocs.org/user-guide/configuration/#edit_uri